pnp/PnP-PowerShell/Documentation/SetSPOTraceLog.md

 #Set-SPOTraceLog
 Defines if tracing should be turned on.
-PnP Core, which is the foundation of these cmdlets utilizes the standard Trace functionality of .NET.
+PnP Core, which is the foundation of these cmdlets uses the standard Trace functionality of .NET.
 With this cmdlet you can turn capturing of this trace to a log file on or off.
 ##Syntax
 ```powershell
 Set-SPOTraceLog -Off [<SwitchParameter>]